The new Declaration of Human Rights

-Everyone has the right to freedom of thought, conscience, understanding of God, and religion; this right includes freedom to change his thinking, religion or belief, and freedom, either alone or in community with others and in public or private, to manifest his thinking, conscience, understanding of God, religion or belief in teaching, practice, worship and observance.
+Everyone has the right to freedom of thought, conscience, understanding of the Creator of heaven and earth (God), and religion; this right includes freedom to change his thinking, religion or belief, and freedom, either alone or in community with others and in public or private, to manifest his thinking, conscience, understanding of the Creator of heaven and earth (God), religion or belief in teaching, practice, worship and observance.

-All these forms of thinking, conscience, understanding of God, and religion are to be respected insofar as they are peaceable expressions which are of service to humanity and all the other life on earth.
+All these forms of thinking, conscience, understanding of the Creator of heaven and earth (God), and religion are to be respected insofar as they are peaceable expressions which are of service to humanity and all the other life on earth.
 Those forms which do not respect in full the New Declaration of Human Rights are outlawed with immediate effect.